Electrochemical AFM: Applications

 EC-AFM has various applications, where monitoring the electrode surface during electrochemical reactions leads to interesting results.

 Among the applications, the studies on battery and electrode corrosion in acid environment are widely spread.

 Concerning batteries, studies on lead–acid battery pointed out the change in the morphology during the reduction/oxidation cycles in a CV, when an acid electrolyte is used.

 Different corrosion effects are widely considered for the applications of EC-AFM.
 Different phenomena are studies, from pitting corrosion of steel, to crystal dissolution.

 Highly oriented pyrolytic graphite (HOPG) is widely employed as an electrode for EC-AFM.
 In fact, various surface phenomena are studied, from the application to lithium batteries to anion intercalation leading to blister formation on the electrode surface.

-A rather interesting application is the EC-AFM Dip pen nanolithography.
+One application is the EC-AFM dip pen nanolithography.
 Recently, SPM based lithography gained attention due to its simplicity and precise control the structure and location.
 A new development of this technique is the dip pen nanolithography (DPN), which uses the AFM technique to deliver organic molecules on different substrates, as gold.
 Using EC-AFM allows to fabricate metal and semiconductor nanostructures on the WE, gaining high thermal stability and a higher chemical diversity.

 Finally, it is possible to perform and study the electrodeposition of different materials on electrodes, from metals (i.e. copper) to polymers, such as polyaniline (PANI).